800-787-7667 or 800 PUP-POOP

 Ah, the Fourth of July: America’s favorite excuse to grill hot dogs, wear flag-themed everything, and light up the sky like a war zone.
 For humans, it’s a celebration.
 For dogs?
 It’s basically the apocalypse.
+Especially this year, as we celebrate 250 years of independence.
 If you’ve ever seen your dog panic at a mere thunderclap, imagine how they feel when the sky randomly explodes for hours while their humans cheer and eat potato salad.
 Not fun.
 So, this July 4th, let’s talk about how to keep your four-legged friend safe, calm, and maybe even slightly sane while we enjoy the festivities.

 Why Fireworks Freak Dogs Out